Mechanics Of Orthodontic Tooth Movement

 Answer.
 Bodily tooth movement is the most desirable type of tooth movement.

-- When both, the crown and root, move in same direction i.e. either in lingual direction or in labial direction, this is known as bodily movement.
+- When both, the crown and root, move in the same direction i.e. either in lingual direction or in labial direction, this is known as bodily movement.

 - On periodontal ligament uniform stress pattern is applied.